About us

 Early childhood education

 The Menlo Children’s Center provides licensed early childhood education for children ages 18 months through five years.
-The program's daily curriculum include activities to support the socio-emotional, physical, and cognitive age-appropriate development of the children, as well as a nutritional component.
+The program's daily curriculum include activities to nurture the socio-emotional, physical, and cognitive age-appropriate development of the children, as well as a nutritional component.

 School-age child care